ifndefdeadmau5/react-go-to-calendar/README.md

 ## Features

-- ⬇️ Keep Scroll up and down to navigate across months
+- ↕️ Keep Scroll up and down
-- Dynamic height of each cell, naturally grows as it's content gets bigger
+- 📶 Dynamic cell height
-- iCalendar style animation when transitioning between months
+- 🗓 iCalendar style animation
-- Provides custom hook that returns desired range of date so that you can build your own calendar UI from scratch
+- ✂️ Provides custom hook so that you can build your own calendar UI from scratch
-- Fully typed
+- 🛡 Fully typed
-- Fully composable
+- 🧩 Fully composable

 ## Installation